rubynor/drone-docker-images/README.md

     docker login

-Build the images you want to build
+Build the images you want to build (images in this repo for example)

     docker build -t YOURDOCKERHUBUSERNAME/YOURREPO:TAG -f a_dockerfile .
     docker push YOURDOCKERHUBUSERNAME/YOURREPO:TAG